PradipCodes/wipro/2. Tech Modules  Capsules/1. Java Fundamentals/2. Topics To Learn/3. Flow Control Statements/Readme.md

 The pdfs mentioned in Learning Materials are inside pdf folder.
 These applies for other folders also.
 I haven't created readme file there.
-So, plese follow this same procedure there also.
+So, please follow this same procedure on other folders also.